Nippon Sei Ko Kai: Chubu

-Nagano Holy Saviour's Church, Nagano, built by J. G. Waller, nationally registered as an important tangible cultural property in 2006.

-St. Mary's College, Nagoya, whose origin is the Child care workers' school established by Margaret Young (1855 - 1940), a missionary from Anglican Church of Canada.
+The diocese of Chubu was established with the help of Anglican Church of Canada.
+The Nagano Holy Saviour Church, Nagano, nationally Registered Important Tangible Cultural Property from 2006, was built by J. G. Waller, a Canadian missionary.
+The origin of St. Mary's College, Nagoya goes back to the Child care workers' school established by Margaret Young (1855–1940), another missionary from Anglican Church of Canada.